Sugar Free Bounty Chocolate Bars: 1.8g carbs each. Super yummy and good for you.

 - 400g can of coconut milk

-- 30g organic raw extra virgin coconut oil (2 heaped tbsp solid oil)
+- 30g coconut oil (2 heaped tbsp solid oil) U.S. option HERE

-- 1 tsp sugar free vanilla paste (make your own)
+- 1 tsp sugar free vanilla paste U.S. option HERE (make your own)

-- 300g sugar free dark or milk chocolate or combination (I use this when I can find it, you can buy it cheaper in Sainsbury's)
+- 300g sugar free dark or milk chocolate or combination (I use THIS - U.S. option HERE)

 - warm up coconut milk until all solids have melted.